libraryofcelsus/Aetherius_AI_Assistant/readme.md

 13. Copy the Pinecone Environment and paste it in key_pinecone_env.txt

-14. Copy your Google Api key to key_google.txt
+14. Copy your Google Api key to key_google.txt  (Google Keys only needed if using AetherSearch's websearch.)

 15. Copy your Google CSE ID to key_google_cse.txt

-17. Run main.py with **python main.py** in cmd to start Aetherius.
+17. Run main.py by typing **python main.py** in cmd or **run.bat** as admin to start Aetherius.
+(Using run.bat will let you skip opening CMD and activating the enviornment.)

 18. Select DB Upload Heuristics from the DB Management menu to upload Heuristics for the bot, this DB can also function as a Personality DB.
 An example of how to do this can be found in "personality_db_input_examples.txt" in the config folder.